tiliado/nuvola-user-doc/pages/4/activation.md

   5. Click I purchased Nuvola Runtime.

-  6. Select *I have purchased Nuvola Runtime and received a license key* and click *Continue*.
+  6. Select *I will continue with a license key* and click *Continue*.

   7. Enter the license key and click *Continue*.